danger0001/V2rayP/README.md

 ```
 ## Prequisites in Ubuntu

-Before you begin, make sure you have the following packages installed:
+Before you begin in ubuntu, make sure you have the following packages installed:

 - xclip
 - python3-tk